 Theater Xtreme said it aims to place stores in areas with homes valued at $300,000 or higher so as to reach a customer demographic with significant buying power.
 A company spokesperson told TWICE that its average ticket price for a home theater system is around $7,000.

 The retailer attempts to create a personal shopping experience for its customers using what Oglum called “engagement selling.”
 The stores feature a variety of showrooms, each fully outfitted with different examples of the types custom packages available.
 All customers who enter a Theater Xtreme store are each given a personal tour of the rooms by a trained salesperson.

-Theater Xtreme has been in business for about four years and currently operates 14 stores in 10 states, five company-owned and nine franchises.
+Theater Xtreme has been in business for about four years and currently operates 14 stores in 10 states, five are company-owned and nine are franchises.
 A company spokesperson said Theater Xtreme plans to open two franchises in the next month — one in Seattle, another in Draper, Utah.
 The Alpharetta franchise, one of 10 approved franchise territories, is expected to open in December.
-Oglum said that the company also has "two more corporate stores in the works."
+Oglum said that the company also has “two more corporate stores in the works.”

 In the long term, Oglum told TWICE that the company “sees hundreds of stores in our space.”